-From illegal backrooms to regulated online platforms, Ontario’s sports betting market has undergone a dramatic transformation.
+From illegal backrooms to regulated online platforms, the local wagering market has undergone a dramatic transformation.
 For decades, residents were limited to using government-run options like Proline and parlay bets.
-All of this changed in April 2022, when Ontario joined the nationwide legalization of single-event sports betting.
-This shift allowed the freedom of a wider variety of sportsbooks and a more dynamic betting experience.
-Let’s delve deeper into the evolution from restricted bets to the current wave of various sports betting options.
+All of this changed in April 2022, when this Canadian province joined the nationwide legalization of single-event sports betting.
+This shift allowed the freedom of a wider variety of bookies and a more dynamic experience.
+Let’s delve deeper into the evolution from restricted gambling to the current wave of various wagering options.

 1985 – Betting on single-game sports is prohibited

-In 1985, Bill C-81 banned single game sports betting to make sure that games and matches are not fixed.
-Individual provinces including Ontario were allowed to run lotteries.
+In 1985, Bill C-81 banned single game wagering to make sure that games and matches are not fixed.
+Individual provinces including this province were allowed to run lotteries.
 In October 1992, ProLine officially launched in the province.

 July 2021 Single-game betting becomes lawful

-In 2021, Bill C-218 (the Safe and Regulated Sports Betting Act) was introduced as an amendment to the Criminal Code on sports betting.
-On June 29, 2021, the bill received royal assent, and single-game betting was legalized for the first time in Canada.
+In 2021, Bill C-218 (the Safe and Regulated Sports Betting Act) was introduced as an amendment to the Criminal Code on wagering.
+On June 29, 2021, the bill received royal assent, and single-game gambling was legalized for the first time in Canada.
 Later, on September 9, 2021, the AGCO finalized the regulatory standards for Ontario’s online gambling market.

 Early trends in Ontario’s gambling market (January – July 2023)

-January 2023 research showed that residents placed the most numerous bets on teams in Ontario’s recently regulated market on the Buffalo Bills and Toronto Blue Jays.
-A January 2024 report estimated Ontario iGaming market for the whole of the 2023 year at $17.2 billion in bets.
-At the end of June 2023, Gaming Ontario reported to have reviewed 28 new licence requests.
+January 2023 research showed that residents placed the most numerous bets on teams in the recently regulated market on the Buffalo Bills and Toronto Blue Jays.
+A January 2024 report estimated Ontario iGaming market for the whole of the 2023 year at $17.2 billion in wagers.
+At the end of June 2023, Gaming Ontario (GO) reported to have reviewed 28 new licence requests.

-August 2023 – February 2024 AGCO bans Ontario internet gambling ads made by athletes and celebrities
+February 2024 AGCO bans Internet gambling ads made by athletes and celebrities

 On August 29, 2023, AGCO prohibited the use of athletes for promoting online gaming in ads in Ontario.
 Much later, at the end of February 2024 the prohibition on athletes and celebrities in commercials and on-site copy that advertises gambling online in the Great Lakes Province went into effect right away.